betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 downstream partners because they can quickly adapt the new code and include it in a release of their own.

-MPICH participation goes beyond just implementing the new standards.
+MPICH team participation goes beyond just implementing the new standards.
 We develop original proposals, provide feedback on others' work, and help publicize activities of the forum with the broader MPI user community.
+Our deep involvement in the forum continues the work started during the origins of the project.

 ### MPICH Community